aaaa5/shouth/content/servicePages/tms-therapy.md

 ## ARE THERE RISKS AND SIDE EFFECTS WITH TMS?

-tms-side-effectsMore than 10,000 treatments were safely performed during clinical trials.
+More than 10,000 treatments were safely performed during clinical trials.
 Patients reported no side effects like those associated with antidepressant medication (weight gain, dry mouth, drowsiness, sexual side effects, etc.), and no cognitive side effects.
 Scalp discomfort during the procedure is the most common side effect.
 TMS should not be used for patients with implanted metallic devices that include metal plates in the skull or aneurysm coils, clips or stents.
 Special precautions are recommended for individuals with implants, such as pacemakers and implantable cardioverter defibrillators.

 ## IS TMS COVERED BY INSURANCE?